LloydLion/DidiFrame/DidiFrame/DocFX/articles/first_project.md

 Write handler in method then return [UserCommandResult](../api/DidiFrame.UserCommands.Models.UserCommandResult.html) object.
 I you want use states, settings or other services request it from ctor (module is di collection element).
 Commands module is done.
 Don't forget add it into service collection using simple `AddSingletone` or `AddTransient` methods

+## Final words

+You created your first bot on DidiFrame framework!

+No?
+You can download [example](../examples/FirstProject.zip) to research it or ask us using Github issues.

+Thank you for choosing DidiFrame.